Iterative closest point

-Iterative closest point (ICP) is an algorithm employed to minimize the difference between two clouds of points.
+Iterative closest point (ICP) is a point cloud registration algorithm employed to minimize the difference between two clouds of points.
 ICP is often used to reconstruct 2D or 3D surfaces from different scans, to localize robots and achieve optimal path planning (especially when wheel odometry is unreliable due to slippery terrain), to co-register bone models, etc.

 Overview

 The Iterative Closest Point algorithm keeps one point cloud, the reference or target, fixed, while transforming the other, the source, to best match the reference.
 The transformation (combination of translation and rotation) is iteratively estimated in order to minimize an error metric, typically the sum of squared differences between the coordinates of the matched pairs.
 ICP is one of the widely used algorithms in aligning three dimensional models given an initial guess of the rigid transformation required.

 The ICP algorithm was first introduced by Chen and Medioni, and Besl and McKay.

-The Iterative Closest Point algorithm contrasts with the Kabsch algorithm and other solutions to the orthogonal Procrustes problem in that the Kabsch algorithm requires correspondence between point sets as an input, whereas Iterative Closest Point treats correspondence as a variable to be estimated.

 Inputs: reference and source point clouds, initial estimation of the transformation to align the source to the reference (optional), criteria for stopping the iterations.